Afroz Alam Sahil: Media contributions

 Sahil has contributed to various media outlets, including BBC Hindi, The Print, The Wire, India Times, Down to Earth, National Herald, Navjivan, and TwoCircles.
 He has also worked with TV9 Mumbai and UNI TV.

 Awards and recognition

 Sahil has received over 20 awards and fellowships for his contributions to journalism and RTI activism.
 In 2011, he was honored with the "TCN Person of the Year 2010" award by TwoCircles.net for his efforts in using RTI to promote transparency and accountability.
-Additionally, he has been recognized as one of the notable alumni of Jamia Millia Islamia (National Islamic University) for his contributions to investigative journalism.